coleifer/peewee/docs/peewee/example.rst

 each model, ensuring the tables are created in order.

 .. note::
-    Adding fields after the table has been created will required you to either drop the table and re-create it or manually add the columns using an *ALTER TABLE* query.
+    Adding fields after the table has been created will require you to either drop the table and re-create it or manually add the columns using an *ALTER TABLE* query.